day8/re-frame-test/README.md

 In general a re-frame test would

+ 1. run some test fixtures
- 1. subscribe to some state
+ 2. subscribe to some state
- 2. assert the initial state
+ 3. assert the initial state
- 3. dispatch an event
+ 4. dispatch an event
- 4. assert the the state has changed
+ 5. assert the the state has changed
+ 6. reset the app state so there is no interaction between tests

 ## Implementation